NYSNA is saddened at the passing of NYSNA members, along with their nursing colleagues, who have fallen victim to COVID-19.

 Rose Zubko, RN

-Rose Zubko was a longtime NYSNA member who started working at St. Joseph Hospital in 1985, back when it was known as Mid-Island Hospital.
+Rose Zubko was a longtime NYSNA member who started working in 1985 at St. Joseph Hospital in Bethpage, back when it was known as Mid-Island Hospital.
 She started as a part-time admission nurse and was on the IV team.
-As her children got older she took a full time position, spending the last 20 years in the PACU.
-She retired from the hospital but was still working per diem before passing away on May 8, 2020, at seventy-one years of age.
+As her children got older she took a full time position, spending the last 20 years in the PACU, as well as serving as the LBU Chair at St. Joseph.
+Rose had retired from the hospital, but was still working per diem before passing away on May 8, 2020, at seventy-one years of age.
 She is survived by her husband Paul, their children Deborah, Karyn, Kevin, Brian, grandchildren Nicholas, Dominick, and Christopher, as well as two sisters and a brother.

 Mavis Charles, RN